sdelaserna/DH110-22F-A2-Pilot-Usability-Test/README.md

 * Aesthetic and Minimalist Design: trustworthiness and
 * Lack of Error Prevention: test the search bar if and when the participant decides to do so
 * Recognition Rather than Recall: It forces user to recall locations and remember where information was on the site.

+## Methodology
+Breaking down the conduction of the Usability Test

+First, I will conduct this interview in a quiet place at my apartment.
+The materials used will be my 2014 Macbook Air to record the participant and an iPad for the moderator to follow along with the participant.
+The participant and the moderater (me) will be sitting across from each other.
+I will invite them to the recording first and read the script.
+I will go over the informed consent for the usability test so that the data is valid.
+The user will be providing feedback as they do the tasks.
+I will end the recording when the production satisfcation card is completed.
+(In other words, right before the demographic questions).
+I will close out the session by thanking my participant for doing the usability testing for me.